gradle/guides/README.md

     ./nginx.sh
     open http://localhost:8080

-When complete, http://localhost:8080 should mirror what's available at https://guides.gradle.org.
+When complete, http://localhost:8080 should list directories that you can click to serve guides locally.
+For example, click on the `building-android-apps` directory to serve the _Building Android Apps_ guide.

 ### How is the Gradle Guides site published?